-The movie won for Best Original Score and Best Art Direction and was nominated for Best Picture (Hamlet won), Best Original Screenplay (The Treasure of the Sierra Madre won), and Best Film Editing (The Naked City won).
-I like knowing how a movie fits in the time period it was released.
+The movie won for Best Original Score and Best Art Direction and was nominated for Best Picture (Hamlet won), Best Original Screenplay (The Treasure of the Sierra Madre – paid link – won), and Best Film Editing (The Naked City won).
+I like knowing how a movie fits in the time it was released.

 The plot is reminiscent of its source material and ends up reflecting real life.
-If you’re unaware of the Hans Christian Andersen fairy tale, a spoiled selfish woman falls in love with an enchanted pair of shoes.
+If you’re unaware of the Hans Christian Andersen fairy tale, a spoiled, selfish woman falls in love with an enchanted pair of shoes.
 Isn’t that how all great stories start?
-Anyways, they’re not so much enchanted, as they end up being cursed.
-So, she dances and she basically dances until she dies.
-Go read the original.
+Anyways, they’re not so much delighted, as they end up cursed.
+So, she dances, and she dances until she dies.
+Read the original.

 As they were rehearsing for The Red Shoes, Vicky and Julian fall in love, discovered by Lermontov – who has also grown to love Vicky – fires Julian.
 Vicky follows him.
-Later, Lermontov tells her that he’s bringing The Red Shoes to London, and wants her to dance the principal role again.
-She’s then caught between two worlds: dancing on stage where she belongs, working for an admittedly brilliant beast like Lermontov or living as a housewife for Julian, while he pursues his career and puts her own to the side.
+Later, Lermontov tells her that he’s bringing The Red Shoes to London and wants her to dance the principal role again.
+So she’s between two worlds: dancing on stage where she belongs, working for an admittedly brilliant beast like Lermontov, or living as a housewife for Julian while he pursues his career and puts her own to the side.

 She does choose dancing, but the power of the enchanted red shoes is too much for her.
 She tries to kill herself by leaping in front of the train Julian was going to leave on.
-She does somehow survive, the implication being she will never dance again, or may die later.
+She does somehow survive, the implication being she will never dance again or may die later.
 Lermontov goes ahead with staging The Red Shoes for the people who were waiting for Vicky, using a spotlight where she would’ve been dancing.
-As she’s surrounded by a crowd of people that witnessed her almost suicide, she asks Julian to remove the cursed red shoes, bringing the story full circle.
+Instead, she finds herself surrounded by a crowd of people that witnessed her almost suicide.
+She then asks Julian to remove the cursed red shoes, bringing the story back around again.

 In regards to the Oscars it won, I’m inclined to agree.
-The score for The Red Shoes was absolutely luscious.
-Never was it more evident than in the ballet sequence.
-I was so taken and wrapped up in the story.
+The score for The Red Shoes was luscious.
+It was pretty evident in the final ballet sequence.
+The story hit all the right notes for me.
 But the art direction?
 Whew.
-Blew me away.
-All in all, a wonderful film to enjoy.
+It blew me away—all in all, it was a fantastic film to enjoy.